-From 1 September 2018 we will issue chaperone licences for a 3 year period.
+We (Dorset Council) now issue chaperone licences for a 3 year period.
 This will mean that your chaperone licence will expire at the same time as your DBS check.
 DBS checks are valid for 3 years from the date of issue.

 As an applicant you must sign up to the DBS update service to keep your DBS check up to date.